 If employees become family members or establish a romantic relationship after their employment begins, employees must report any applicable relationship changes immediately to their manager.
-Winrock will make reasonable efforts to assign job duties to mitigate any conflict of interest, supervision by one or the other, or influence personnel decisions as noted.
+Winrock will make reasonable efforts to assign job duties to mitigate any conflict of interest, such as supervision by one of the other.